Finite energy well-posedness for nonlinear Schr\"odinger equations with non-vanishing conditions at infinity: 3D well-posedness

 The dominated convergence Theorem then implies that \eqref{eq:Step2contradiction3D} is violated, \eqref{eq:CD2} follows and Step 2 is complete.\\ \textbf{Step 3.} It remains to show that

 More precisely, we need to upgrade

 so that the convergence holds for almost all times $t\in[0,T]$.
 The proof follows closely the respective proof for $d=2$, namely the proof of \eqref{eq:CD3}.
-We omit the details. \end{proof}

-Next, we show a persistence of regularity property and that the Hamiltonian energy $\mathcal{H}$ is conserved for regular solutions.
-Even though the proof is completely analogous to one for $d=2$, except that here we can exploit the affine structure of the energy space $\Eb$ and Sobolev embeddings depend on the dimension.
-For the sake of clarity, we provide the proof of this lemma.
+We omit the details. \end{proof} Next, we show a persistence of regularity property and that the Hamiltonian energy $\mathcal{H}$ is conserved for regular solutions.
+The proof is completely analogous to the one for $d=2$, except that here we can exploit the affine structure of the energy space $\Eb$ and Sobolev embeddings which depend on the dimension.
+For the sake of clarity, we provide the proof of this lemma. \begin{lemma} Let $d=3$, $f$ as in Assumption \ref{ass:N} and $\psi_0\in\Eb(\R^3)$ such that $\Delta\psi_0\in L^2(\R^3)$.
+Then, the unique maximal solution $\psi\in C([0,T^{\ast});\Eb(\R^3))$ satisfies